MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 # {{title}}

+The following are Misty’s available sensor and skill data types.
+You receive this data when you register for events in a local skill or when you subscribe to a WebSocket connection from a remote device.

-The following are Misty's available WebSocket data stream types.
-You can filter all WebSocket options so (a) they return only a specified subset of the data and (b) check current values before the data is sent.
+You can filter all data types to (a) return only a specified subset of the data and (b) check current values before the data is sent.

-**Note**: All of Misty's WebSocket data structures are subject to change.
+**Note**: All of Misty's sensor & skill data structures are subject to change.

 ## TimeOfFlight